 It also has a note page template, customisable to-do list page, what-you-plan-to-read & assignments-you-have-to-finish page template.
 Then get a few blank templates.

 It’s probably the only planner you’ll need for a full personal planning experience.
-The first page comes with three calendars: last year’s calendar, this year’s and next year’s.
+The first page comes with three calendars: last year, this year, and next year.

-The rest of the paper templates (business meetings, financial planning, personal development, health & fitness) are equal sophisticated and diverse.
+The rest of the paper templates (business meetings, financial planning, personal development, health & fitness) are equally sophisticated and diverse.
 They help you organise every aspect of your life.